 |• journey times

 |Road Angel||dashboard||• location||• mileage

 • journey information

 Covert trackers attach to the underside of the vehicle, so are not obvious to anyone driving it.
 They’re mainly used as a security measure, the logic being that a potential thief won’t be able to spot and disable it.

 Covert trackers won’t be obvious to your employees.
-That’s why it’s especially important to let them know that it’s there, and get their approval before they start driving.
+That’s why it’s especially important to let them know that they're there, and to get their consent.

 Next steps: what vehicle tracker should I get?

-Now you’re completely clued up on vehicle tracking laws, it’s time to choose the right model for the job.
+Now you’re completely clued up on vehicle tracking laws, it’s time to choose the right vehicle tracking system for the job.
 Check out our research into the top five vehicle tracking suppliers, or read our guide to how much trackers are likely to cost.